As an Amazon affiliate, I earn from qualifying purchases.

 List of Codes

-For Samsung TVs, a universal remote control code is a four-digit number that identifies a particular TV brand and model.
-Codes can vary from one Samsung TV model to the next.
+For Samsung TVs, a universal remote control code is a four-digit number that coincides with a particular GE remote model.
+Codes can vary from one GE remote to the next.

 How can I find out what code list version I need?